Leo927/EGMServer/README.md

             iconId: String representing the id of the icon.
 See isCustomIcon for more detail of where it comes from.
             left: number representing the distance of the center of icon from the left edge of the map.
             top: number representing the distance of the center of the icon from the top of the map.
-            markerGroup: A string pointing to one of the markerGroups from the map.
+            markerGroup: A list of strings pointing to several markerGroups from the map.
 }
 ```